smcalilly/highlighter-rails/README.md

 ### Project
   A project is a writing project.
 It's a text editor with version control, plus a file system to improve the workflow.
 It allows a user to add tags to the project, which will automatically include any piece of content with the tag.
 Since a user can add any Note, Highlight, or Source to a project, and not just stuff with tags, the user is not bound to certain tags for a project, but typically tags are thematic to the project.
 ### Assortment
   An assortment is a combination of tags.
 It's a way to combine related or unrelated pieces of content.
-It's mean to be a well to draw upon when writing or learning or whatever.
+It's meant to be a well to draw upon when writing or learning or whatever.
 This might typically be called a "Category," but the current name is Assortment.
 A project can have many Assortments.

 I don't work with Rails much so I'm gonna save some useful commands here.